Miromatrix and Baxter Announce - GuruFocus.com

-- Combines Miromatrix’s expertise in bioengineered organs with Baxter’s leadership in critical care delivery and organ support therapies

-- Includes intended Phase I clinical trial designed to generate key evidence to support additional therapeutic options for patients suffering from acute liver failure

-EDEN PRAIRIE, Minn. and DEERFIELD, Ill., Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Miromatrix Medical Inc. ( MIRO) and Baxter International Inc. (:BAX) today announced a collaborative research agreement to help support additional treatment options for patients with acute liver failure (ALF) in need of organ support therapies.
-As part of the collaboration, Miromatrix has created a new liver therapy called miroliverELAP that combines a Miromatrix single-use bioengineered liver with Baxter’s PrisMax system.
+Miromatrix Medical Inc. (NASDAQ: MIRO) and Baxter International Inc. (NYSE:BAX, Financial) today announced a collaborative research agreement to help support additional treatment options for patients with acute liver failure (ALF) in need of organ support therapies.
+As part of the collaboration, Miromatrix has created a new liver therapy called miroliverELAPthat combines a Miromatrix single-use bioengineered liver with Baxter’s PrisMax system.
 Miromatrix submitted an Investigational New Drug (IND) application for miroliverELAP to the U.S. Food and Drug Administration (FDA) in November 2022, which appears to be the first IND for a bioengineered organ.
 Miromatrix intends to commence a Phase I clinical trial using miroliverELAP to treat patients suffering from ALF, following FDA’s decision that the trial may proceed.
 Baxter is both a collaborator and shareholder of Miromatrix.

 “Baxter is focused on promoting continuous innovation to advance our organ support therapies and further elevate care for patients with ALF and other critical conditions,” said Brian Tufts, Vice President, Acute Therapies at Baxter.
 “Combining Miromatrix’s pioneering bioengineered organ technology with Baxter’s expertise in critical care delivery and industry-leading PrisMax system has the potential to transform care for ALF patients.”